Have a question? Check out our FAQ’s below!

 Our office will verify your health insurance benefits prior to your first appointment, as well as at the beginning of each new year and if/when you notify us of a change in your health insurance coverage.
 Once we obtain your insurance benefits, we will notify you of your quoted benefits.

-It’s important to note that any time we (or you) contact a health insurance provider to obtain benefits, they provide this disclaimer:
+It’s important to know that any time we (or you) contact a health insurance provider to obtain benefits, they provide this disclaimer:

 “A quote of benefits and/or authorization does not guarantee payment or verify eligibility.
 Payment of benefits are subject to all terms, conditions, limitations, and exclusions of the member’s contract at the time of service.”

 Yikes.
 Essentially, your insurance company isn’t responsible if they tell you that a service is covered and then it turns out that’s not actually the case.
-We know this can be frustrating for both you & us, so we promise to verify your benefits to the best of our abilities and file your claims correctly & on-time the first time around.
+We know this can be frustrating for both you & us, so we promise to verify your benefits to the best of our abilities and file your claims correctly & on-time.
 If we file your claim timely & correctly but your insurance provider does not provide the benefits we were quoted, please contact your health insurance company directly to have them reprocess your claim correctly.

 Where are you located and what days do you see clients?

-However, due to COVID-19, we find that most of our patients prefer virtual visits.
-While getting used to telehealth was an adjustment at first, it seems to be the new “normal” for many healthcare providers.
-It often times means less time needed to take off from work, no sitting in Dallas traffic (wohoo!), and more convenient hours that fit your busy schedule.
+While we do offer limited in-person appointments at both locations, most of our clients prefer meeting virtually due to convenience.
+It often times means less time away from work, no sitting in traffic, and more convenient hours that fit your busy schedule.

-We are currently offering a variety of days and times for telehealth appointments in an effort to try provide options for everyone’s busy schedules!
-We offer daytime and evening hours, but of course these tend to fill up very quickly!
+As a group, our dietitians offer both daytime and evening hours, but late afternoon & evening times tend to fill up very quickly!
 We are always happy to provide a note for school or work to document your absence if needed – just ask!

 I’ve never seen a dietitian.
 What should I expect in a nutrition counseling session?

-Your first appointment will last approximately 75-90 minutes and follow-up appointments typically last 45-60 minutes.
+Your initial appointment will last between 60-90 minutes, while follow-up sessions typically last 45-60 minutes.
 Your initial session includes a comprehensive nutrition assessment including reviewing medical & family history, weight history, diet history, food allergies/intolerances, current nutrition-related concerns, and what goals you want to set for our work together.
 Based on your assessment, your dietitian will recommend a plan of care and set up your next session.
-Follow-up appointments will include exploring nutrition-related challenges and wins since the last session, additional nutrition education, nutrition recommendations, and support.
+Follow-up sessions include exploring nutrition-related challenges and wins since the last session, additional nutrition education, nutrition recommendations, and support.

-Most clients start off seeing their dietitian once per week, though this can vary depending upon each individual’s or family’s needs.
+Most clients start off seeing their dietitian weekly, though this can vary depending upon each individual’s or family’s needs.
 As progress is made over time, sessions may be decreased to every-other-week, monthly, or even as-needed.

 Nutrition therapy is similar to mental health therapy in the way that it generally takes many sessions over longer periods of time to improve and/or resolve nutrition-related concerns.
 When struggling with disordered eating or an eating disorder, we know these things didn’t occur overnight – they took many years to develop.
 The same can be said of unlearning some of these behaviors – it will take time, digging down deep to do the nitty gritty work of challenging distorted thoughts, and self-compassion.
 While no one could say how many sessions it will take to achieve your recovery goals, we can say that this work takes a more long-term time investment from you, not just a handful of 1-hour sessions.